chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: Do not add completion suggestion for expected type when we have `item.` already
+- [ ] test: Fix failing tests
+- [ ] fix: module-level pytest skip should only be available when caret is on module-level scope
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature